mk-pmb/ubborg-sysd-murmurd-pmb-js/docs/sysdwrap.md

   * Indentation is ignored.
   * Space characters around the first `=` in each line will be ignored.
   * Line comments are ignored.
 That's any line starting with `;` or `#`.
-* environment variables starting with `murmur_`.
+* environment variables starting with `murmur_`. (strongest)
-  Usually you won't need this, but maybe you like actual systemd drop-in files better than the `cfg/*.ini` method.
+  * Usually you won't need this, but maybe you like actual systemd drop-in files better than the `cfg/*.ini` method.
   * For keys that contain dots (probably Ice settings), you have to replace those dots with double underscores (`__`).
   * Remember to `systemctl daemon-reload` before you